Viranchee/Resume/README.md

 ## Latest Projects

-- [**Popviewers**][heady], An iOS App to discover new Movies, TV Shows, and submit/view video reviews, providing a layer of authenticity, emotion.
+- [**Popviewers**][popviewers], An iOS App to discover new Movies, TV Shows, and submit/view video reviews, providing a layer of authenticity, emotion.
 The App is in Beta stage.
 - [**SwiftUI Pilot Program**][bigmtnstudios], Learning SwiftUI with Mark Moeykens

 ## Experience